Repositories in a Cloud Project

 Code Deployment Summary

-In the above diagram, the external git repository contains the source code of a class library CS project, if you had a class library project that was used in your Cloud project.
+In the above diagram, the external git repository contains the source code of a class library CS project with a class library project.

 Disadvantages of using an Umbraco Cloud Project repository as a source code repository